yashchandak/yashchandak.github.io/_pages/about.md

 <br>

 I'm a PhD candidate at the [University of Massachusetts](https://www.umass.edu/).
 I am also a member of the [Autonomous Learning Lab (ALL)](http://www-all.cs.umass.edu/) and am fortunate to be advised by [Prof. Philip Thomas](https://people.cs.umass.edu/~pthomas/).
-My primary interest is in **continual learning**, a branch of Artificial Intelligence, which aims at teaching machines how to adapt to changing scenarios and acquire new concepts over time.
-My research is mostly at the intersection of reinforcement learning and machine learning, with a focus on challenges of real-world applications.
+My research interests are mostly at the intersection of reinforcement learning and machine learning, specifically on the sub-topics related to continual learning, non-stationarity, safety, off-policy data, and other challenges stemming from real-world applications.
 I enjoy reading and looking out for inspirations from neuroscience as well.
 <br><br>